-Learn everything about Clos La Madeleine St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Clos La Madeleine St. Emilion with wine-tasting notes and wine-with-food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos La Madeleine History, Overview